Libs of TikTok: Twitter

-Twitter has temporarily suspended Libs of TikTok five times.
-On April 13, 2022, Libs of TikTok was suspended on Twitter for promoting "violence, threats or harassment against others based on their sexual orientation or other factors such as race or gender".
-The tweet that resulted in this suspension featured an image of a transgender woman; Libs of TikTok misgendered her and claimed she had used a women's locker-room.
-Libs of TikTok later deleted the tweet.
+Twitter has temporarily suspended the Libs of TikTok account five times, including for promoting "violence, threats or harassment against others" based on minority status and for "hateful conduct".
+At least two of the suspensions stemmed from Raichik misgendering persons in tweets.

-On August 27, 2022, Libs of TikTok received a one-week no-posting suspension from Twitter for "hateful conduct" and Twitter issued a warning that the account could be permanently banned.
-According to The Washington Post, the tweet that resulted in this suspension featured "Raichik again misidentif[ying] a person's gender."
-The tweet was later deleted by Libs of TikTok.
-In response to the suspension, Libs of TikTok said that "Getting suspended by Twitter has only made me realize my biggest mistake.
-I only called one hospital I should have called dozens because I promise you Children's National is not the only one.
-I promise to learn from my mistake and uncover more of what our Big Tech overlords don't want us to know.
-I will do better in the future."

 On September 25, 2022, Libs of TikTok received a one-week suspension from Twitter and claimed that Twitter did not cite a reason for the suspension.
 However, The Babylon Bee CEO Seth Dillon said that Libs of TikTok was suspended for "hateful conduct" with "no specific tweets [being] flagged".
 In response to the suspension, Libs of TikTok hired a law firm that sent a letter threatening legal action against Twitter if they decide to permanently suspend Libs of TikTok.
 Libs of TikTok also created a legal defense fund and encouraged her supporters to donate to the fund.
 Libs of TikTok said that the suspension was "the result of a targeted harassment campaign from the Left to deplatform me", adding that "The truth is I haven't engaged in hateful conduct.
 I've just exposed the Left's depravity by reporting the facts.
 There's no rule against that, so they have to make up violations I've never committed".